Where you live determines how much tuition you’ll pay at Chaffey College. All applications

 of determining eligibility for resident fees.
 Those who do not meet the screening

-and records office (T5 54012).
-Your information will be reviewed and you will be contacted by a residency advisor.
+and Records office (T5 54012).
+Your information will be reviewed and you will be contacted by our residency staff.

 Please be aware that you will be required to submit any additional documentation deemed